In business, everything is connected.

 - Finally, predictive technology analyzes threat patterns to reduce the risk of future attacks.

-For example, an IT administrator might use endpoint security tools to restrict access to specific sites that are home to malware or other malicious content.
 Additionally, in the event of a cyberattack, like an employee downloading a malicious file from a phishing email, the endpoint security system will immediately identify the infected endpoint and subsequently quarantine the device from the rest of the network.

 The Growing Need for Endpoint Security